rahalrazika/js-weather-app/README.md

 # js-weather-app
-A simple weather  app built with javascript vanilla,User can find weather from anywhere around the world using city names.
+A simple weather  app built with javascript vanilla,User can find weather from anywhere around the world using city name.
- The goal of this project was work with API's .
+ The goal of this project was work with API's using promises and asyncronous functions  .
 ## Screenshots
 ![Home Page](Screenshot.png)